- July 11, 2017 at 4:02 pm#5146SusanParticipant

 All companies operate on how much cash they actually have in the bank.
 Expenses can’t be paid with receivables or customer promises.
 Every entrepreneur needs to know how to read a cash flow statement or, at the very least, look at their bank statement once a month to see if cash flow is shrinking or growing to cover ongoing expenses.

-- This reply was modified 5 days, 2 hours ago by Matthew.
+- This reply was modified 4 years ago by Matthew King.
 Reason: Admin Edit